Shawon5030/History-Of-All-Programming-Language-/Python.md

 The syntax :=, called the "walrus operator", was introduced in Python 3.8.
 This operator assigns values to variables as part of a larger expression.[110]
 In Python, == compares two objects by value.
 Python's is operator may be used to compare object identities (i.e., comparison by reference), and comparisons may be chained—for example, a <= b <= c.
 Python uses and, or, and not as Boolean operators.
+Python has a type of expression called a list comprehension, and a more general expression called a generator expression.[82]